SanchoBlaze/blazeislebot/ECONOMY_README.md

 #### How Bait Works
 - **Consumable Items**: Bait is used up when applied and provides temporary effects
 - **Success Rates**: Higher rarity bait has lower success rates for balance
-- **Rare Fish Only**: Boost only applies to rare, epic, and legendary fish
+- **Rare Fish Only**: Boost only applies to rare, epic, legendary, and mythic fish
 - **Duration**: Bait effects last for 1 hour
 - **Strategic Choice**: Players must decide between safe, reliable bait or risky, powerful bait